zief0002/data-dreaming/content/top/teaching.md

 - EPsy 8282: Statistical Analysis of Longitudinal Data I

-You can find many of my old course materials in my [course archive](https://github.com/zief0002/course-archive).
+You can find many of my old syllabi in my [Syllabus Graveyard](https://github.com/zief0002/syllabus-graveyard).